 Residents are students that live in the city in which the charter school is located.
 Residents enrolled in district, charter, private or parochial schools get equal preference.
 Students must be residents of the city at the time of application.

 Non-Residents are students who live in Massachusetts but outside the city in which the charter school is located.
 LFDCS acknowledges that non-resident applicant names are kept separate from Lawrence residents.
 A lottery may be held if non-resident names are submitted.
 Non-resident students will be offered a place at the school only if there are no resident student names on the waitlist.

-Students Who Move From Lawrence LFDCS acknowledges that once a student enters the Charter School, that student may continue to attend even if the family moves to a new community within the state of Massachusetts.
-Transportation of the student however will be the responsibility of the parent.
+Students Who Move from Lawrence: LFDCS acknowledges that once a student enters the charter school, that student may continue to attend even if the family moves to a new community within the State of Massachusetts; however, transportation of the student will be the responsibility of the parent.